 As a national-award-winning agency, the Tempe Parks and Recreation Department is committed to creating and connecting the community through people, parks and programs.
 Through the effective management of nearly 1,900 acres of parks and open space, the department organizes hundreds of programs and manages a variety of first-class facilities including two municipally owned 18-hole golf courses, one outdoor pool, an indoor lap and wave pool, four splash playgrounds, two sports complexes, a major league baseball spring training facility and more than 165 miles of on- and off-road bicycle paths.
 Its skilled staff is dedicated to providing quality parks, facilities and services to the residents and visitors of Tempe.

 World-famous Tempe Town Lake is one of Arizona’s most popular outdoor destinations.
-Located in downtown Tempe, the 220-acre lake and surrounding Tempe Beach Park host hundreds of events of all shapes and sizes each year, and its multi-use paths and nearby parks offer numerous opportunities for recreation and leisure time.
+Located just a few minutes walk from downtown Tempe, the 220-acre lake and surrounding Tempe Beach Park host hundreds of events of all shapes and sizes each year, and its multi-use paths and nearby parks offer numerous opportunities for recreation and leisure time.

 Fans also can enjoy professional sporting events year round at Phoenix Coyotes, Arizona Cardinals, Arizona Diamondbacks, Phoenix Suns and Phoenix Mercury games.

 The Desert Botanical Garden in Papago Park is a must-see attraction in Tempe that preserves the natural desert habitat and supports a wide range of botanical life.
 Also in Papago Park is the Phoenix Zoo, the largest privately owned, self-supporting zoo in the United States, featuring more than 120 acres of wildlife.